-Originally, the Model S Plaid came in 10,000 less, alongside its more athletic sibling the Model S Plaid+.
-Unfortunately, Tesla recently nixed plans to deliver the long anticipated Plaid+ because according the Elon Musk, the standard Plaid is, “just too good” and drivers really don’t need more than 400 miles of range.
+Originally, the Model S Plaid cost $10,000 less, alongside its more athletic sibling the Model S Plaid+.
+Unfortunately, Tesla nixed plans to deliver the long anticipated Plaid+ because according the Elon Musk, the standard Plaid is, “just too good” and drivers really don’t need more than 400 miles of range.
 As a result, the Model S Plaid saw a price jump of $10k.

-Given that no current Tesla models are within 25 miles of 400 mile range, there is still some room for improvement.
+Given that no current Tesla models offer better than 375 miles of range, there is still some room for improvement.

 Tesla Model X price

 Pound for pound, Tesla’s newly refreshed Model X SUV is the automaker’s largest and most expensive standard EV behind the Model S Plaid.
-With AWD dual and tri motor drivetrains to choose from, you can’t lose if you have the money.
+With AWD dual and tri motor drivetrains to choose from.

 As for the new Plaid version of the Model X in lieu if the previous Performance trim, that starts at $119,990 and levels out at $146,490.
 The top end prices includes all the most expensive features.

 Like the Model S, The Model X also saw an increase of $10k after the Plaid+ disappeared.
 New customers for the Model X are not scheduled to receive their EV until next summer, but previous reservations holders are still hoping to see deliveries before the end of 2021.

 Since the Cybertruck has not rolled off the assembly line yet, the pricing is not as granular.
 Nevertheless, these initial numbers can still offer an idea of the starting price for each of the three drivetrains.
 Each price listed includes an additional $10,000 for full-self driving capabilities.